MayankVikash/mayankvikash.in/index.md

 Although I am not always active on this site because of school and studies, I post at least one article a month, sometimes maybe two.

 Currently, I am building my URL shortener build entirely with Javascript.
-It is my favourite project.
+It is my favorite project.
 I have written the logic of the shortener, I just need to build a landing page and a form where you can put the URL.

 Check out the development:
 [Why URLRealm is not ready yet?](https://mayankvikash.in/news/Why-URLRealm-is-not-ready-yet/)